Hysteresis in magnets

 and for the $q=0$ mode,

 Solving these equations numerically, the authors studied the variation of the shape of the loop with $h_0$ and $\omega$.
 They found that the area of the loop varies as $h_0^{\alpha} \omega^{\beta}$, with $\alpha \approx 2/3$ and $\beta \approx 1/3$ in the small $h_0$ and small $\omega$ limit.
+It was shown later in~\cite{dhar:92, dhar:93, somoza:93} that in more than two dimensions ($d>2$), for $n \ge 2$, the area of the hysteresis loop scales as $(h_0 \omega)^{1/2}$ with logarithmic corrections, at low frequency $\omega$ and low amplitude $h_0$ of the driving field, indicating $\alpha=\beta=1/2$.
+At high frequencies, the area varies as $h_0^2/\omega$.
+For any $h_0$, there is a dynamical phase transition separating these two frequency regimes.
+Above the critical frequency $\omega(h_0)$, the hysteresis loop does not possess inversion symmetry.
 The case of the single-component $\Phi^4$ model in a time varying field has been discussed by \citet{mahato}, and more recently by \citet{scopa}.